queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 ## Example

-The following is a non-normative example of a Schema Attestation Document Response including Disclosures for attesting issuer `http://example.com/issuer` provided via request parameters"
+The following is a non-normative example of a Schema Attestation Response including Disclosures for attesting issuer `http://example.com/issuer` provided via request parameters"

 <{{examples/01/sd_jwt_presentation.txt}}

-Below is a non-normative example of the verified SD-JWT claims the recipient of a Schema Attestation Document would receive when resolving Selective Disclosures in a Schema Attestation Document.
+Below is a non-normative example of the verified SD-JWT claims the recipient of a Schema Attestation would receive when resolving Selective Disclosures in a Schema Attestation.

 <{{examples/01/verified_contents.json}}

 ## JOSE Header

-The `typ` value in the JOSE Header **MUST** be `schema-attestation+sd-jwt`.
+The `typ` value in the JOSE Header **MUST** be `Schema-attestation+sd-jwt`.

 The following is a non-normative example of a decoded SD-JWT header:

 ```
 {
   "alg": "ES256",
-  "typ": "schema-attestation+sd-jwt"
+  "typ": "Schema-attestation+sd-jwt"
 }
 ```

-# Verifying Schema Attestation Documents
+# Verifying Schema Attestation

-Recipients of a Schema Attestation Document **MUST** verify the returned SD-JWT.
+Recipients of a Schema Attestation **MUST** verify the returned SD-JWT.

-Verification of the issuer of a Schema Attestation Document **MUST** follow current Best Practices for verifying JWT signatures.
+Verification of the issuer of a Schema Attestation **MUST** follow current Best Practices for verifying JWT signatures.

 ## Verifying Issuers in `authorized_issuers`